latex3/babel/docs/guides/locale-egyptianarabic.md

 ## Contribute

-If you are a native speaker or have expertise in this language, you can contribute, make suggestion or request an enhancement by submitting a pull request, opening an issue, or contacting the Babel maintainer with the link above.
+If you are a native speaker or have expertise in this language, you can contribute, make suggestions or request enhancements by submitting a pull request, opening an issue, or contacting the Babel maintainer with the link above.